 License Renewal Requirements

 - There is no professional growth requirement for renewal of five-year substitute license.
-Submit an application and fee to renew the five-year substitute license.
+Submit an application and fee to renew the Five-Year Long-Term Substitute license.

 To apply and renew: ELO System.